City Guide

 Sunrise at Partition Arch, in Arches National Park.

-Base yourself in Moab (four hours from Salt Lake City), where you’ll be 10 minutes from Arches National Park and only 45 minutes from Canyonlands National Park.
+Use Moab, which is four hours from Salt Lake City, as your home base, and you’ll be 10 minutes from Arches National Park and 45 minutes from the mesas of Canyonlands National Park.

 Oregon